karuppiah7890/problems-and-thoughts/offline-support-for-apps/thoughts.md

 than doing API call for every action - like, comment etc. I don't know if it's possible, but if it is, I would go for it!

+Next thing is how long to store the cache in local DB?
+We chose to retain data for
+30 days.
+I have to check how we do that.
+I just joined the team.
+Before asking, I was thinking myself, what kind of data retention would make sense?
+Let's say
+30 days is a good number - meaning
+I will have the data of the past
+30 days.
+Now what?
+Well, this
+depends on the application and what the product wants to support.
+For example, in our use case, for a social media app, let's say I'm very active usually.
+And then later, I use
+Digital Wellbeing app and put
+a 0 minutes timer on the app, so that I don't use the app for one month.
+Or let's say my Internet is broken or my phone's broken or something and for some reason,
+I was not online for one month, or at the root level - my social media app could not connect to it's servers for one month, due to some reason.
+But app is present - installed and cache is there.
+Now, after a month, which is roughly 30 days, I'm still offline and I simply open the app - should I see posts? or not?
+This is a call you can take.
+Now, if you ask me, I would say - why not?
+I mean, I can't go online, but whatever is in my cache - let it just be there may be?
+Let the user have fun checking out the posts or whatever?
+But if we want to do that, our retention time of 30 days doesn't work out then.
+As it's already 30 days.
+Then, should we extend that?
+Will we keep extending?
+I was thinking about - how about we get the last active time of the user - the last time the user was online - with this information - what we can do is - we can say - have past 30 days worth of cache since the last online active time for the user.
+This way, if the user was active in app about two months ago, and then was never online, even though they had the app, the data in their app will be there - it will be data of -
+(last active time - 30 days) to last active time.
+This also means that the app is using up that much of the user's phone storage.
+That's also something to note and take a call on.
+May be consider not storing much like 30 days that we have, if the user hardly checks the app when offline, at some point, we can ask the user if they want to clear the cache or we can do it automatically if we feel we should not hog the user's phone storage.
+Each thing has it's pros and cons.
+So those were my thoughts on it.
+Also, it very much depends on the app - for example YouTube, Netflix may not want their users to be able to download content for offline viewing and view offline for a long time.
+Especially given Netflix is a paid service - as this can also mean that - the user can con / game the system.
+Let me explain how.
+I'll explain as a timeline

+T1: user gets access to Netflix, through some way (trial, paid for subscription, etc)

+T2: user gets Netflix mobile app, downloads some videos for offline watching. and goes offline

+T3: user still hasn't come online in Netflix.
+Netflix stops the user's service due to some reason (deactivation, trial ends, fraud etc)

+T4: since user still hasn't come online, and the Netflix mobile app is still present in their mobile and the downloaded videos are still present for offline viewing.

+Now, the above is a problem.
+So, for this reason, after some retention period, Netflix invalidates the downloaded videos that you have for offline viewing and asks you to "renew it" - for which you need to come online - that way Netflix can validate your subscription and then mark the offline downloaded video as valid for viewing offline as you still have access.
+I think something similar is present for YouTube.